ergo-services/ergo/README.md

 ### Cloud ###

 You can join your services made with Ergo Framework into a single cluster with transparent networking using our **Cloud Overlay Network** feature - cloud-agnostic feature makes you free of vendor-locked network connectivity (GCP/AWS/Azure/etc).
 Read more in this article [https://https://medium.com/@ergo-services/cloud-overlay-network](https://https://medium.com/@ergo-services/cloud-overlay-network).
-Here is an example of this feature in action [examples/cloud](https://github.com/ergo-services/examples/tree/master/cloud)

 ### Features ###